hamed8080/chat/CONTRIBUTING.md

     starting your work and open a PR against `master` when you're ready to merge that work.

-4. Build FanapPodChatSDK from the command line by running:
+4. Build Chat from the command line by running:

     ```bash
     swift build